Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

 graph for a Pyomo model.
 Here, we will create a NetworkX graph from the model in our first example and then create the edge and adjacency list for the graph.

-`generate_mode_graph` returns a NetworkX graph of the given model, a dictionary that maps the numbers used to represent the model components to the actual components (because Pyomo components cannot be directly added to a NetworkX graph), and a dictionary that maps constraints to the variables in them.
+`generate_model_graph` returns a NetworkX graph of the given model, a dictionary that maps the numbers used to represent the model components to the actual components (because Pyomo components cannot be directly added to a NetworkX graph), and a dictionary that maps constraints to the variables in them.
 For this example, we will only need the NetworkX graph of the model and the number-to-component mapping.